rackerlabs/support-how-to/content/cloud-servers/network-config-for-eth0-changed-to-dhcp.md

 1. Add a Cloud Network to the server or reset the network API call.

    You cannot reset the network API call through the mycloud portal.
 You must use the API.
-The easiest way to use the API is with the unofficial GUI API tool, Pitchfork: <https://pitchfork.cloudapi.co/servers/#reset_network-cloud_servers>.
+The easiest way to use the API is with the unofficial GUI API tool, [Pitchfork](https://pitchfork.cloudapi.co/servers/#reset_network-cloud_servers).

 2. After you recover networking, run the following command or rebooting will continue to break networking:

          echo -e 'network:\n  config: disabled' >> /etc/cloud/cloud.cfg.d/10_rackspace.cfg